chainstack/docs/docs/key-concepts/public-network-node-types.md

-# Public chain node types
+# Public network node types

-When deploying a Public chain node, you can choose between a dedicated and a shared node.
+When deploying a node to the public network, you can choose between a dedicated and a shared node.

 * Dedicated — deployed exclusively for the user.
 * Shared — access to the node can be shared with other users.